OrBenNun/Moveo-Task/README.md

 Subsequently, the frontend requests questions from the MongoDB database on the backend server.

-Users can choose a question and modify the code using the Monaco editor.
-Any changes made are instantly reflected on the mentor's code screen.
+Users can choose a question and modify the code using the Monaco editor.<br> Any changes made are instantly reflected on the mentor's code screen.

 Importantly, the mentor has read-only access and cannot alter the student's code.